archiemartini/database-server-postgres-node/README.md

 To complete this techtest I created a server using Node.js and Express.js.
 The server has two routes '/set' and '/get' and upon requests to each reads the request.query and either saves ('/set') the data to a locally declared variable (let keyValueData) or returns ('/get') said variable.

 UPDATED:
-Adding a database, I decided to go with PostGreSQL
+Adding a database, I decided to go with PostGreSQL.
+I added a migration file that would create a PostGresQL database called `database-server-test` and populate it with a table called `keyvaluepairs`.
+I then simply replaced the methods I built out to compelte the initial task with a `queries.js` file.
+This contained query actions that complete the brief and return either table results or messages in JSON.

 The original brief can be seen below...